Home-Logo

 • High precision and reproducibility through electronic control, reducing variability in dispensing and improving assay consistency

-CELLINK BIO X6 Bioprinter:
+CELLINK BIO X6 bioprinter:

 The CELLINK BIO X6 supports multi-material 3D bioprinting for generation of structured cell and tissue models.